zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    for more information about the HTTP protocol.

-   :c: The connection.
+   :param c: The connection.

-   :event_type: A string describing the general category of the problem found
+   :param event_type: A string describing the general category of the problem found
                (e.g., ``illegal format``).

-   :detail: Further more detailed description of the error.
+   :param detail: Further more detailed description of the error.

    .. zeek:see:: http_all_headers http_begin_entity http_content_type http_end_entity
       http_entity_data  http_header http_message_done http_reply http_request